 This action changes the value of the

--Xmx option used by the JVM and restarts IntelliJ IDEA with the new setting.
+-Xmx option used by the JVM to run IntelliJ IDEA.
+Restart IntelliJ IDEA for the new setting to take effect.

 IntelliJ IDEA also warns you if the amount of free heap memory after a garbage collection is less than 5% of the maximum heap size: